calfav/MURDER-CASE-WITH-SQL/README.md

 /*A crime has taken place and the detective needs your help.
 The detective gave you the crime scene report, but you somehow lost it.
-You vaguely remember that the crime was a murder that occured sometime on Jan.15, 2018 and that it took place in SQL City.
+You vaguely remember that the crime was a murder that occurred sometime on Jan.15, 2018 and that it took place in SQL City.
 */
 -